batect/batect/docs/content/tips/Performance.md

 ## I/O performance

-{% hint style='tip' %}
+!!! tip "tl;dr"
-**tl;dr**: if you're seeing slow build times under batect on OS X, volume mount options such as `cached` might help
+    If you're seeing slow build times under batect on OS X, volume mount options such as `cached` might help
-{% endhint %}

-{% hint style='info' %}
+!!! info
     This section only applies to OS X-based hosts, and is only supported by Docker version 17.04 and higher.
-{% endhint %}

 Docker requires features only found in the Linux kernel, and so on OS X, Docker for Mac runs a lightweight virtual machine to host Docker.
 However, while this works perfectly fine for most situations, there is some overhead involved in operations